Long Term Care needs to be taken out of employee paychecks starting July 1st 2023 (Does not matter what hours the employee is being paid for.

 There is no employer contribution, but employers are required to collect premiums through employee payroll deductions and remit proceeds to the Employment Security Department (EDS).
 This agency will deposit funds in a trust for the individual until they qualify for the benefit.

-The latest information from Employment Security Department is the Long Term Care will be reported with PFLMA at the same time.
-The same vendor for PFMLA should be used for the Long Term Care vendor.
+The Long Term Care will be reported with PFLMA at the same time.
+Since the address for remitting payments is different, setup a new vendor for Long Term Care

 Go to: Advanced Payroll >Payroll Control Panel: Click the Cog Wheel near the upper right hand corner and choose Setup